dhutapratama/docs/migrations.md

 <a name="creating-indexes"></a>
 ### Creating Indexes

-The Laravel schema builder supports several types of indexes.
+The Lets schema builder supports several types of indexes.
 The following example creates a new `email` column and specifies that its values should be unique.
 To create the index, we can chain the `unique` method onto the column definition:

     use Illuminate\Database\Schema\Blueprint;
     use Illuminate\Support\Facades\Schema;